-After a hard start, Rosa graduated from Payne University, Selma, Alabama in 1909.
-She was 19 and had to sit through her valedictorian speech, having worked so hard she had had a breakdown.
-Her speech stressed the obligation of service: "'He that is greatest among you shall be your servant,’ is the language of the Great Teacher.
+After a hard start, Rosa graduated from Payne University in Selma, Ala., in 1909.
+She was 19 and had to sit through her valedictorian speech; she worked so hard she had a breakdown.
+Her speech stressed the obligation of service: “ ‘He that is greatest among you shall be your servant,’ is the language of the Great Teacher.
 To serve is regarded as a divine privilege as well as a duty by every right-minded man.”
 These were not empty words.
 She would live her life on the principle that she expressed in her speech.
 After several years as a teacher in neighboring towns, Rosa developed a longing to open her own school.
 As she would later phrase it, “All good things come from God, even our good desires.”
 To her thinking, God gave her that desire and helped her fulfill it.

-Thanks to the Lutherans and Rosa’s own unflagging efforts, Alabama had thirty rural schools.
-She also founded a high school and a junior college in Selma (the Alabama Lutheran Academy) on whose faculty she served.
+Thanks to the Lutherans and Rosa’s own unflagging efforts, Alabama had 30 rural schools.
+She also founded a high school and a junior college in Selma (the Alabama Lutheran Academy), on whose faculty she served.
 Its purpose was to prepare young women to teach in Christian day schools.
-Rosa worked tirelessly most of her 96 years, and even mortgaged her property to keep the work alive.
+Rosa worked tirelessly most of her 96 years, and she even mortgaged her property to keep the work alive.
 She died in 1970.